Shells of twisted flag varieties and the Rost invariant

+Table \ref{e7.dict} summarizes what we have proved about the relationships between the Rost invariant, and the Tits index for groups of type $\E_7$ at the prime $2$; it also gives a description of $J$-invariant for simply connected groups of type $\E_7$ for fields of characteristic $0$.
+The equivalence for the $J$-invariant $(1,1,0)$ follows from the proof of Theorem~\ref{pro816}.

-\begin{rem} For completeness' sake, we mention the analogous results for a group $G$ of type $\E_7$ at the prime 3.
-There is an extension $L$ of $k$ of degree not divisible by 3 over which $G$ has trivial Tits algebras and the homogeneous variety $X_7$ has a rational point \cite[13.1]{G:lens}.
-It follows that the mod-3 component of $r(G_L)$ is a symbol.
-The mod-3 component of $r(G_L)$ is zero iff $X_{1,6,7}$ has an $L$-point. \end{rem}
+\begin{rem} For completeness' sake, we mention the analogous results for a group $G$ of type $\E_7$ at the prime $3$.
+(The case of primes $> 3$ being trivial.)
+There is an extension $L$ of $k$ of degree not divisible by $3$ over which $G$ has trivial Tits algebras and the homogeneous variety $X_7$ has a rational point \cite[13.1]{G:lens}.
+It follows that the mod-$3$ component of $r(G_L)$ is a symbol.
+The mod-$3$ component of $r(G_L)$ is zero iff $X_{1,6,7}$ has an $L$-point. \end{rem}